andreykiv/JavaAngularBootcamp/README.md

 Once connection was established through the driver that Java offers to it's users (mysql-connector-java), it was requested to create tables that are related between one another and finally to insert a valid registers that respects data constraints.

+Important to mention that the connector should be added into the project in order to make it work.
+Within Eclipse right click on the project folder--> Build Path--> Configure Build Path--> Add External JARS...
+-->Select .jar file downloaded from oracle website. --> Apply and Close---> PROFIT
 ```
 #### 2. Tools used to run activities
 ```